Telecominfraproject/wlan-cloud-ucentralgw/README.md

 The rejected section is an array containing the following:
 - `parameter` : the JSON code in the config that is causing this rejection
 - `reason` : anything to explain the rejection.
+- `substution` : the JSON code that `parameter` was replaced with.
+This could be absent meaning that the `parameter` code was simply removed from the configuration.

 #### Controller wants the AP to reboot
 Controller sends this command when it believes the AP should reboot.